NizzyNate/Free-For-all/README.md

 # Free-For-all

-My project is about my top 5 favorite cartoons from when i was a kid From each major channel cartoon network, Nickoloadean, and Disney channel. i will only use shows from the 2000's that i have seen and this is just my opinon about the show.
+My project is about my top 5 favorite cartoons from when I was a kid From each major channel cartoon network, Nickoloadean, and Disney channel.
+I will only use shows from the 2000's that I have seen and this is just my opinon about the show.

 # **Cartoon Network**
 * *The Grim Adventures Of Billy and Mandy*